 If one of these pink-flowered (Rr) offspring is self-pollinated, what would be the expected phenotypes of the second-generation (F2) offspring and in what proportion?

-Which inheritance pattern best describes a trait that is only expressed in males, despite females carrying the allele?
+Which inheritance pattern best describes a trait that is expressed in males who inherit a single copy of the allele, whereas females can carry the allele without expressing the trait?